Hyperthermic Intraperitoneal Chemoperfusion (HIPEC)

-Huntsman Cancer Institute is one of only a handful of hospitals in the United States offering HIPEC.
+Huntsman Cancer Institute at the University of Utah is one of only a few hospitals in the United States offering HIPEC.
+Our providers are internationally known for their surgical expertise and multidisciplinary approach in this advanced cancer treatment technique.

 What is HIPEC?

-In HIPEC, surgeons first remove any tumors they can see in the patient’s abdomen.
-A special machine pumps heated chemo liquid into the abdomen.
-The chemo touches any cancer cells and tumors that are too small to see.
-After 90 minutes, the chemo is taken out.
+A special machine pumps and circulates a chemotherapy solution heated to 104 degrees F throughout the patient’s abdomen.
+The chemo touches and kills any cancer cells and tumors that are too small to see.
+After about 90 minutes, the chemotherapy solution is removed.

 What conditions can HIPEC treat?